When Consumer AI Becomes an Enterprise Technology Decision

 The CTO gets the question every week now.
 Different people, same question: why can't staff just use ChatGPT?
 It's free.
 It works.
 Everyone's already using it anyway.
-Why does the organisation need to spend money on enterprise AI when the free version does the same thing?
+Why does the organisation pay for enterprise AI when the free version does the same thing?

-This article is written for IT, finance, procurement, and business leaders in Australian organisations who are trying to work out whether enterprise AI is actually different from the free tools staff are already using.
+This article is written for IT, finance, procurement, and business leaders in Australian organisations who are trying to work out when consumer AI tools stop being sufficient and what changes when AI moves from individual experimentation into organisational workflows.

 The short answer is that ChatGPT and enterprise AI are not the same thing, even when they use the same underlying models.
-The difference is not about features.
-It is about what happens to your data, who owns the work your staff create, and what occurs when something goes wrong.
+The difference is not primarily about features.
+It is about when the organisation, rather than the individual, starts carrying the consequence.

 Consumer AI tools operate under terms that may allow data to be retained, processed, or used in ways that are not always compatible with organisational expectations.
 The distinction tends to matter most when staff begin using these tools for work that involves customer information, financial data, or proprietary methods.

-If an employee pastes a customer email into a consumer AI tool to draft a response, that data has left your organisation's direct control.
-If someone uploads a financial model, or asks the tool to help structure a proposal using your organisation's approach, the question of where that information resides and who has access to it becomes relevant.
+If an employee pastes a customer email into a consumer AI tool to draft a response, that data has left the organisation's direct control.
+If someone uploads a financial model, or asks the tool to help structure a proposal using the organisation's proprietary approach, the question of where that information resides and who has access to it becomes relevant.

 Most organisations have policies that restrict sharing this type of information with external parties without authorisation.
 But if IT has not provided an alternative, staff will use the tools that make them productive.
 They do not realise they are breaching policy.
 They think they are using a search engine.